 Recycled metals of all kinds use substantially less energy to restore them to useful form as a raw material.
 Copper, since it is easily recycled from unalloyed scrap, is especially efficient; going from scrap to useful sheet metal uses less than 10% of the energy required to smelt ore into the same form.

 Brooklyn Copper Cookware contains between 40 – 60% recycled pure copper.
-We have it milled to our specification (“C11000 Electrolytic Tough Pitch / Half Hard”) so that it bonds perfectly with tin (itself substantially recycled, but far more variably).
+We have it milled to our specification (“C11000 Electrolytic Tough Pitch / Quarter Hard”) so that it bonds perfectly with tin (itself substantially recycled, but far more variably).
 The portion that is not recycled is almost entirely smelted and milled in the US.

 Although the US has some of the cleanest metal processing in the world today, copper smelting still produces approximately 5 – 5.5 pounds of carbon dioxide per pound of refined metal, which, as Nina observes above, is relatively low among industrial metals.
 For comparison purposes, a cotton sweatshirt produces about as much CO₂ as a pound of copper.
 A 20 pound heavy copper roasting pan is responsible for slightly less CO₂ than the 5 pound Beef Round Roast (110 pounds CO₂) you might put in it.

 Like nearly all manufactured goods, the environmental cost of making tin-lined copper cookware (with iron handles), while low relative to most other culinary metals, is not nothing.
-Even assuming 50% recycled materials and utilizing a high percentage of wind-generated electricity (for which Ohio is fast becoming known), our 3.5 quart sauté pan produces 3.7 pounds of SO₂, 28.2 pounds of CO₂ (over three times the pan’s weight), and uses 31 gallons of water to make.
+Even assuming 50% recycled materials and utilizing a high percentage of wind-generated electricity (for which Ohio (where we spin) is fast becoming known), our 3.5 quart sauté pan produces 3.7 pounds of SO₂, 28.2 pounds of CO₂ (over three times the pan’s weight), and uses 31 gallons of water to make.

 At Brooklyn Copper Cookware, we’re not interested in selling you the same piece more than once; truth to tell, one of our goals is to sell you less over time.
 We’d like you to buy just what you need and then help you to keep it in good shape.
 Tin-lined copper is uniquely renewable, so with a little care anything you buy from BCC will last many lifetimes.
 It’s a business model we’d like to think is coming back into vogue.